muhsufyan/fastapi-doc/README.md

 => q: Union[str, None] = None<br>
 sedangkan untuk 3.10<br>
 =>  q: str | None = None
-# Path Parameters and Numeric Validations
+# Body - Multiple Parameters
-can declare more validations and metadata for query parameters with Query, you can declare the same type of validations and metadata for path parameters with Path
-# 2 lagi belum beres karena itu trik & recommendation
+you can mix Path, Query and request body parameter declarations freely and FastAPI will know what to do.